 If you’re dealing with wedding drama as a result of COVID-19, you’re far from alone in your struggle to create (or recreate) your special day.
-Couples getting married in 2020 or 2021 are faced with a wide array of guidelines and regulations that soon-to-be spouses before they never had to deal with.
+Couples getting married in 2021 are faced with a wide array of guidelines and regulations that soon-to-be spouses before they never had to deal with.

-Some COVID-related restrictions placed on the wedding industry include the requirement to wear masks and have temperatures being taken in order to enter certain venues, vendors submitting negative test results within a certain timeframe of the wedding, 14-day quarantines for guests traveling from high-risk areas, and social distancing of tables, explains Oniki Hardtman, wedding planner and owner of Oh Niki Occasions in South Florida and New York City.
+Some COVID-related restrictions placed on the wedding industry include the requirement to wear masks and have temperatures being taken in order to enter certain venues, vendors submitting negative test results within a certain timeframe of the wedding, quarantines for guests traveling from high-risk areas, and social distancing of tables, explains Oniki Hardtman, wedding planner and owner of Oh Niki Occasions in South Florida and New York City.

 Meet the Expert